 Anguilla is an island nation in the Caribbean region.
-It is one of the British overseas territories which consist of the main island of Anguilla, along with several smaller islands.
+It is one of the British overseas territories which consists of the main island of Anguilla, along with several smaller islands.
 The Valley is the capital of the island.
 As of the 2006 census, Anguilla has a population count of about 13,500 people.
-Several tourists also travel to Anguilla annually, making it one of the top visited Caribbean islands.
+Several tourists also travel to Anguilla annually, making it one of the top-visited Caribbean islands.

 It is a popular tax haven so the government does not impose a tax on individuals and corporations.
 However, the country suffered from an income deficit in 2011 forcing it to establish the Interim Stabilisation Levy, which served as the first form of income tax in Anguilla.
 Despite being an overseas territory of the British, Anguilla is self-governing with a parliamentary representative democratic dependency.
 A Chief Minister is the head of the state.

 Anguilla’s geographical feature consists of mostly limestone and corals.
 In fact, several sites in Anguilla are noted for its ecological importance.
 Due to a thin arid soil, agriculture is not suitable in Anguilla.
 It has therefore relied on tourism as its main economic source along with other industries such as fishing, captive insurance, and offshore banking.

 When you travel to Anguilla, take note that July to October are the hottest months of the year.
 Meanwhile, December to February is the coolest.
 The island has an annual average temperature of 80 degrees Fahrenheit.

 Currency: East Caribbean Dollar